Michael-Tighe92/Flex-Panel-Gallery/README.md

 # Flex-Panel-Gallery

-- A JavaScript program that uses flex when selecting and displaying panels
+- A JavaScript program that uses flex when selecting and displaying panels.